Epic-Pro/Epic-Pro/README.md

-- 👋 Hi, I’m @Epic-Pro.
+- 👋 Hi, I’m Morris M. John [@Epic-Pro].
 A Financial Analyst and ALX SE Program student.
 - 👀 I’m interested in Financial Forecasting, Modelling, Forecasting, and Business Research Consultation.
 Software Engineering is my new passion and field of interest.
 - 🌱 I’m currently learning Software Engineering through the ALX SE Program.
 - 💞️ I’m looking to collaborate on diverse repositories in Software Engineering and have an in-depth understanding of this resourceful course.